Community Resources

 Cone Health Community Doula Program

-Cone Health sees community doulas as valued members of the birthing care team.
+Cone Health sees community doulas as valued members of the birth care team.
 An application process has been established for community doulas to provide their services on Cone Health campuses.
 Visit their online form to learn about the measures Cone Health has in place to elevate the doula role beyond visitor status.
 Cone Health works closely with community volunteers/programs to assist with providing no-cost doula care to patients who meet certain at-risk criteria.
 For more information, please email doulaservices@conehealth.com.

 Lactation Support